Series reversion for electrical impedance tomography with modeling errors: Introduction

 Our numerical examples concentrate on testing the series reversion approach in a realistic three-dimensional setting where the Fr\'echet derivative of the forward map is not forced to be (stably) invertible via employing sparse enough discretizations for the admittivities (cf.~\cite{Alberti2019,Alberti2020,Harrach_2019}).
 To perform the required inversion of the Fr\'echet derivative, we resort to certain Tikhonov-type regularization motivated by Bayesian inversion; since the assumption guaranteeing the functionality of the introduced family of methods is not met, there is no reason to expect that the theoretical convergence rates carry over to this regularized framework as such.
 According to our tests, the introduced second and third order methods demonstrate potential to outperform a single regularized linearization.
 However, at least with the chosen regularization that is not specifically designed for our recursively defined family of numerical methods, a Levenberg--Marquardt algorithm based on a couple of sequential linearizations leads on average to more accurate reconstructions than the novel methods.
 Recall, however, that the computational cost of several sequential linearizations is asymptotically higher than that of a single series reversion of any order, and according to our tests, the performance of sequential series reversions is approximately as good as that of a same number of linearizations.
 In addition to these comparisons, we computationally demonstrate that all considered numerical schemes are capable of coping to a certain extent with mismodeling of the electrode contacts if their strengths and locations are included as unknowns in the inversion in the spirit of the two-dimensional numerical tests of~\cite{darde2021electrodeless}.
+Other previously introduced methods for handling unknown strengths, shapes or positions of electrode contacts in EIT include,~e.g.,~\cite{Boverman17,Boverman09,Darde12,Demidenko11b,Demidenko11a,Hyvonen17,Nissinen09,Nissinen11,Soleimani06,Vilhunen02}

 This text is organized as follows.
 Section~\ref{sec:Taylor} recalls the SCEM and introduces the Taylor series for its (complete) forward operator, paying particular attention to the complications caused by the SCEM allowing the contact admittivity to vanish on parts of the electrodes.
 The series reversion for general parametrizations of the internal and boundary admittivities is presented in Section~\ref{sec:seriesreversion}.
 Sections~\ref{sec:implementation} and \ref{sec:numerics} consider the implementation details and describe our three-dimensional numerical experiments based on simulated data, respectively.
 Finally, the concluding remarks are listed in Section~\ref{sec:conclusions}.